MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/stream-real-time-events-from-customapp-to-kusto.md

 :::image type="content" source="./media/stream-real-time-events-from-customapp-to-kusto/kql-table-top100.png" alt-text="Screenshot showing the kql table top100." lightbox="./media/stream-real-time-events-from-customapp-to-kusto/kql-table-top100.png" :::

-## Build near real-time Power BI report with the events data ingested in the KQL database
+## Build near real-time Power BI report with the event data ingested in the KQL database

 Once the data is ingested into your KQL database, you can analyze it according to your specific needs.
 For example, if you want to track the temperature and humidity trends over the last 2 hours in near real-time, you can start by writing a KQL query to retrieve this data.
 Afterwards, you can visualize the results in a Power BI report with autorefresh enabled.